TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 directories as docker container volumes. github is full of issues with mac users complaining about poor docker performance.
 There may be some tricks to speed that up in our tiny TYPO3 testing world and we're open to persons having a look at this to reduce pain for mac users.
 Other than that, there is little we can do.
-Eventually, maybe macOS gets it's name spacing, file system layers and containerization right in the future?
+Eventually, maybe macOS gets its name spacing, file system layers and containerization right in the future?
 Windows is better and quicker in this area by now.
 Let that sink in.
 Please keep us posted.